-Who Should Be the Exterminator: Tenant or Landlord?
+Who Should Be the Exterminator: Landlord or Tenant?

 So, Who’s the Exterminator?

-In my case, I had to take matters into my own hands; however, in other cases of bed bugs, pests, or other rodents an exterminator is often your only option.
+In my case, I had to take matters into my own hands; however, in other cases of bed bugs, pests, or rodents, an exterminator is often your only option.
 When this happens, who should foot the bill?
-The tenant or the landlord?
+The landlord or the tenant?
 The true answer is “it depends.”
-According to Realtor.com; in a multifamily apartment building, the landlord is responsible for pest control with the caveat that tenants must keep the unit clean and food properly stored.
+According to Realtor.com, in a multifamily apartment building, the landlord is responsible for pest control with the caveat that tenants must keep the unit clean and food properly stored.
 Tenants renting a single house or townhouse are typically responsible for the maintenance, which could include pest control.
 It all depends on your lease and the local code.
 If you are living in either, you will want to contact your local exterminator.
 Here is a pest library that might come in handy when you don’t exactly know what you’re dealing with.

 Additional Reading: Efficient Growth: When Should Landlords Look For Software?

 It’s up to the landlord how they want to handle the exterminator cost, but the tenant must do their due diligence by keeping the dwelling clean.
 The National Pest Management Association (NPMA) and the University of Kentucky 2015 survey found that bed bug infestations in the United States are rising, with 99.6 percent of exterminators having treated bed bugs in the past year.
 That number is significantly higher than 15 years ago, when only 25 percent of pest professionals reported treating for bed bugs.
 The top three places for bed bugs are apartments/condominiums, single-family homes, and hotels/motels.